wavefrontHQ/docs/pages/doc/proxies_configuring.md

 </tr>
 <tr>
 <td>writeHttpJsonListenerPorts</td>
-<td>Ports to listen on for incoming data from collectd write_http plugin.
+<td>Ports to listen on for incoming data from the collectd write_http plugin.
 Default: None.</td>
 <td>Comma-separated list of available port numbers.
 Can be a single port.
 <div>Ex: 4878 </div></td>
 <td>3.14</td>